Kriti Sanon

-Kriti Sanon (born 27 July 1990) is an Indian actress who works in Hindi and Telugu-language films.
-After pursuing a degree in engineering from the Jaypee Institute of Information Technology, she briefly worked as a fashion model.
-Sanon began her acting career by playing the leading lady in the 2014 action films 1: Nenokkadine and Heropanti.
+Kriti Sanon ([krɪti sænɒn]; born 27 July 1990) is an Indian actress who primarily works in Hindi films.
+She is a recipient of several accolades including a National Film Award and two Filmfare Awards.
+Sanon was featured in Forbes India's Celebrity 100 list of 2019.

+After pursuing a degree in engineering from the Jaypee Institute of Information Technology, Sanon briefly worked as a fashion model.
+She began her acting career by playing the leading lady in the 2014 action films 1: Nenokkadine and Heropanti.
 The latter earned her the Filmfare Award for Best Female Debut.

-Sanon's career progressed with starring roles in the commercially successful romantic comedies Bareilly Ki Barfi (2017) and Luka Chuppi (2019), and her highest-grossing releases came with the ensemble comedies Dilwale (2015) and Housefull 4 (2019).
-She won the Filmfare Award for Best Actress for playing the titular role of a surrogate mother in Mimi (2021).
+Her career progressed with starring roles in the commercially successful romantic comedies Bareilly Ki Barfi (2017) and Luka Chuppi (2019), and her highest-grossing releases came with the ensemble comedies Dilwale (2015) and Housefull 4 (2019).

-Sanon appeared in Forbes India Celebrity 100 list of 2019.
-She has launched her own line of clothing and a fitness company, and has also served as the ambassador of several brands and products.
+Sanon won the National Film Award and the Filmfare Award for Best Actress for her performance in the title role of a surrogate mother in the comedy-drama Mimi (2021).
+This was followed by a series of commercially unsuccessful films, including the big-budget and controversial film Adipurush (2023), though the comedy horror Bhediya (2022) was well received.
+Sanon has since achieved commercial successes with the 2024 comedies Teri Baaton Mein Aisa Uljha Jiya and Crew.

+In addition to acting, she is a celebrity endorser for several brands and products.
+Sanon has launched her clothing line Ms. Taken, fitness company The Tribe, skin-care brand Hyphen, as well as her production company Blue Butterfly Films.

 Early life

-Sanon was born on 27 July 1990 in New Delhi to Rahul Sanon, a chartered accountant and Geeta Sanon, a physics professor at the University of Delhi.
-Her family is Punjabi.
-She attended Delhi Public School, R. K. Puram and later secured a Bachelor of Technology degree in Electronics and Telecommunication Engineering from Jaypee Institute of Information Technology, Noida.
+Sanon was born on 27 July 1990 in New Delhi.
+Her mother Geeta Sanon is a physics professor at the University of Delhi while her father Rahul Sanon is a chartered accountant.
+She belongs to a Punjabi Hindu family.
+Her younger sister, Nupur Sanon, is also an actress.

+Sanon attended Delhi Public School, R. K. Puram and later secured a Bachelor of Technology degree in Electronics and Telecommunication Engineering from Jaypee Institute of Information Technology, Noida.
 She briefly worked as a model before becoming an actress.
-Her sister, Nupur, is also an actress.